INN-SFU/Data-Portal/README.md

 ## Overview

 The Admin File Management Application is designed to allow administrators to manage user access to files and folders within a specified system.
 It provides functionalities to view, create, and update user policies, including the ability to create new users and assign specific read/write permissions to them.
 The application uses FastAPI as the backend framework and Jinja2 for templating, with the file trees displayed using the `jstree` JavaScript plugin.
+The UI is rudimentary and are meant solely for the purpose of exposing endpoints and conecptualizing the fundamental workflows for the administrator.

 ## Endpoints